 and the coefficients for each mode are given by

 where each of these integrals are done over the full sphere.
 From the harmonic coefficients, we define the $E$-mode, $B$-mode, and $EB$ angular power spectra as

 where $\delta_{XY}$ is the Kronecker delta and the triangular brackets denote an ensemble average over many realisations.
-Since we only observe one Universe and are limited by the number of $m$ modes available, each $C(\ell)$ value is distributed among $2\ell+1$ degrees of freedom.
-Consequently, we can only measure an estimate of the true power spectrum, $\hat{C}(\ell)$, which for the given tomographic bins $i, j$ we define for the shear modes as
+Since we are only observing one Universe and are limited by the number of $m$ modes available, each $C(\ell)$ value is distributed among $2\ell+1$ degrees of freedom.
+Consequently, we can only measure an estimate of the true power spectrum, $\hat{C}(\ell)$, which, for the given tomographic bins $i, j$, we define as

 where the indices $\alpha, \beta$ denote the modes for the shear power spectra, $\left[\hat{C}^{EE}_{ij}(\ell), \hat{C}^{BB}_{ij}(\ell), \hat{C}^{EB}_{ij}(\ell)\right]$.
-In the weak lensing regime assuming the Born approximation, it has been shown that to leading order the shear field contains no power arising from the $B$-mode curl component (\citealt{Hilbert09}, \citealt{Krause_Hirata_10}), and the coefficient $B_{\ell, m}$ is taken as zero (e.g. \citealt{Giocoli16}).
+In the weak lensing regime, assuming the Born approximation, it has been shown that to leading order, the shear field contains {negligible} power arising from the $B$-mode curl component (\citealt{Hilbert09}, \citealt{Krause_Hirata_10}), and the coefficient $B_{\ell, m}$ is taken as zero (e.g. \citealt{Giocoli16}).

-Hence the shear signal is typically fully characterised by the $E$-mode, which we use to estimate the theoretical shear power spectrum in this work, i.e. $C_{ij}^{\gamma\gamma}(\ell)=\left<\hat{C}_{ij}^{EE}(\ell)\right>$.
+Therefore, the shear signal is typically fully characterised by the $E$-mode, which we use to estimate the theoretical shear power spectrum in this work (i.e. $C_{ij}^{\gamma\gamma}(\ell)=\left<\hat{C}_{ij}^{EE}(\ell)\right>$).
 The $B$-mode power spectrum can be used as an important null test for systematics.
 Finally, observed shear power spectra will typically contain a noise component.
 For this work, we consider the shape noise, associated with the intrinsic elliptical shape of galaxies (see also Sect.~\ref{subsubsec:methods-shape-noise}).
 This effect is random and uncorrelated between tomographic bins, so the final measured shear signal, $\hat{C}_{ij}^{EE, \mathrm{obs}}(\ell)$, contains a contribution from the shape noise in the autocorrelation power spectra,